fbpx

-We begin in winter, when it may seem at first like trees and plants have few botanical merits to draw.
-But look closer to find that even in winter, the exposed twigs and branches on a tree offer information about a tree’s structure and identifying characteristics.
-Leaf arrangement and leaf scars are studied easily on these exposed branches, and often dormant buds, dried bracts, seed pods, nuts, dried berries, and capsules are present.
+In winter, the exposed twigs and branches on a tree offer important information about a tree’s structure and identifying characteristics.
+Leaf arrangement and leaf scars are studied easily on these exposed branches, and often dormant buds, dried bracts, seed pods, nuts, dried berries, and capsules are present too.
 Observing these details can help you understand the life cycle of the tree as the seasons progress and will be the first building blocks to your seasonal sketchbook.

 Research and include the following information (as shown in top left corner of Horse Chestnut sketch page above):